Retreat with (m)otherway

 SUNDAY

+A slow wake.
+Breakfast in your own time.
 A final somatic session, with simple body-based practices you can take home.
 A closing circle to name what we're taking with us.
-Then home.
+A final shared lunch — and then goodbyes.

 A dedicated treatment space, separate from where you'll sleep and gather.
 Low light, warmth, the smell of oil and wood.
 Your one-on-one massage with our visiting therapist happens here.